 - Can we ensure that individuals can exercise their rights? (e.g. right to access, right to rectification right to erasure, right to object, right to portability)

 Pay attention to the source you use to collect data as the interest of the individuals may depend on the source they’re leaving their data in.
 You shouldn’t use private closed groups intended for family and friends.
-It will be impossible to balance your interest against data subject’s in this case.
+It will be impossible to balance your interest against the data subject in this case.

 You should also make sure that you can immediately delete data or stop processing if the person is objecting.
 Another point to consider is whether you can ensure that individuals can exercise their rights.
-Do you have the ability to ensure right to access, right to rectification, right to erasure, right to object and right to portability?
+Do you have the ability to ensure the right to access, right to rectification, right to erasure, right to object, and right to portability?

-If you have another processing activity to perform or you decide to use information for another purpose than that you’ve indicated as your legitimate interest, you’ll need to make another balancing test.
+If you have another processing activity to perform or you decide to use the information for another purpose than that you’ve indicated as your legitimate interest, you’ll need to make another balancing test.

 When using the legitimate interest as a legal basis, it’s always a matter of how you will be able to advocate your decision and justify your processing.

 The second component of the first GDPR principle is fairness.
-In general, fairness means that you should only handle personal data in a way that people would reasonably expect and never use it in a way that has unjustified or harmful adverse effect on them.
+In general, fairness means that you should only handle personal data in a way that people would reasonably expect and never use it in a way that has an unjustified or harmful adverse effect on them.

-Fairness test should be the part of the balancing test.
+Fairness test should be part of the balancing test.
 You should consider how the processing affects the interests of data subjects and what are the ways of obtaining the data.
 Can the individual reasonably expect his or her data to be used in this way?

 How to approach candidates online?